Master in Occupational Therapy

 Applicants from abroad apply at Hogeschool van Amsterdam.
 Please refer to: www.ot-euromaster.nl

-The first four modules consist of two weeks’ preparatory self-study at home, two weeks of study at the relevant university and a post-processing phase at home with written proof of achievement.
+The first four modules consist of two weeks’ preparatory self-study at home, two weeks of study at the relevant university, and a follow-up phase at home with a written performance assessment.

-In module 5, you prepare the project plan for your master thesis during the preparatory phase and present it to students and lecturers during your one-week attendance at the university.
+In Module 5, you prepare the project plan for your Master’s thesis during the preparatory phase and present it to your fellow students and to lecturers during your one-week attendance at the university.